Best USD exchange shops in Tokyo for 2026: ranked with live data

 The Shibuya ranking is slightly different:

-Shibuya's #1 (WCS Shibuya) is roughly equivalent to Shinjuku's #3 (WCS Shinjuku) — both about mid-market parity on USD.
+Shibuya's #1 (WCS Shibuya) is roughly equivalent to Shinjuku's #3 (WCS Shinjuku) — both just below mid-market on USD.
 Travelex Shibuya Mark City is the most convenient but slightly behind on rate.

 What about Tokyo Station?